linas/i370-bigfoot/README.md

 [z/Architecture](https://en.wikipedia.org/wiki/Z/Architecture).
-Many of the very earliest open source projects were created on S/360, shepharded by [SHARE](https://en.wikipedia.org/wiki/SHARE_(computing)), a volunteer-run user grouped for IBM mainframes.
+Many of the very earliest open source projects were created on S/360, shepharded by [SHARE](https://en.wikipedia.org/wiki/SHARE_(computing)), a volunteer-run user group for IBM mainframes.

 In the 1990's, David Pitts ported the GNU GCC compiler to the System/370 instruction set, targeting the IBM HLASM assembler.
 This created the